kurdi-dev/fib-sdk/README.md

 }
 ```

+## Payment Status By ID

-### You can also get status information of your previous payments by their paymentId
+You can also get status information of your previous payments by their paymentId, you can call `getStatusById()` method as it follows:

 ```js
 const paymentStatusByIdResponse = await payment.getStatusById(paymentId:number);